opentensor/developer-docs/docs/btcli.md

 3. The command compiles this data into a table format, displaying key information about each subnet.

-In addition to the basic subnet details, the command also fetches delegate information to provide the name of the subnet owner where available.
+In addition to the basic subnet details, the command also fetches delegate information to provide the name of the subnet creator where available.
 If the owner's name is not available, the owner's `SS58` address is displayed.

 The command structure includes: